WimJongeneel/ts-pattern-matching/README.md

 ## Type Inference

 One of the really good things about TypeScript is the flow typesystem that narrows types down when conditions rule out possible values.
 We would like this to also happen with our pattern matching as well.
-Let's defining an option monad to serve as an example of this and see how we can deal with this challenge:
+Let's defining an Option monad to as an example:

 ```ts
 type Option<a> = { kind: 'none' } | { kind: 'some', value: a }